varvet/pundit/README.md

 end
 ```

 As you can see, this is just a plain Ruby class.
-As a convenience, we can inherit
+As a convenience, we can
-from Struct:
+create our class from a Struct:

 ``` ruby
 PostPolicy = Struct.new(:user, :post) do